fall4knight/US-visa-application/README.md

 In this project, we are observing different probabilities for different features and trying to analyze which features can help people more for acceptance in getting permanent visa.

 ### Question:
-What are the qualities that lead to a higher chance of being accepted?
+What are the qualities that lead to being accepted?

 ### Dataset:
 https://www.kaggle.com/jboysen/us-perm-visas/data